kjnapier/spacerocks/README.md

 python setup.py install
 ```

-The software is currently verified to be stable on macOS Mojave and Catalina (10.14 and 10.15), as well as the latest version of Ubuntu.
-It is compatible with Python versions 3.6, 3.7, and 3.8.
+The software is currently verified to be stable on the latest versions of macOS and Ubuntu.
+It is compatible with Python versions 3.6, and newer.
 It is intentionally ***not*** compatible with Python 2, which became deprecated on January 1, 2020.